devuri/wp-framework/docs/src/multi-tenant/domains.md

 ---

-### Conclusion

-Configuring wildcard domains and top-level domains in Apache2 is essential for building scalable multi-tenant applications.
+> Configuring wildcard domains and top-level domains in Apache2 is essential for building scalable multi-tenant applications.
 By leveraging the flexibility of Apache’s `ServerAlias` directive, proper DNS setup, and SSL configurations, you can create a robust hosting environment.
 This guide equips you with the tools to manage both dynamic subdomains and unique top-level domains effectively for your application.